 - THE AGREEMENT BETWEEN THE SUBJECT AND THE VERB: The law states that if a singular subject is used in a sentence, a corresponding singular verb has to be used.
 An example is this: He swims.
 He is the subject while swims is the singular verb.
 Also, if a plural subject is used in a sentence, a corresponding plural verb has to be used.
 An example is this: The boys play.

 - The next law states that when the words everyone or everybody are used, the object of the sentence must be singular.
 A perfect example of this is: Everybody knows their

 - The law of proximity: This law explains that the choice of verb is determined by the noun or pronoun which is closest to it.
 An example is this: Peter, Frank, and their parents are to blame.

 - The next law states that when “a pair of” is used, the verb that follows must be singular.
 An example is this: A pair of boots sit on the porch.

-Furthermore, to properly analyze grammar in a text, it is important to check the tenses used and check their correctness (Learn about outdated grammar rules).
+Furthermore, to properly analyze grammar in a text, it is important to check the tenses used and check their correctness.
 There is the present simple tense, which is used for facts and statements that aren’t affected by the passage of time.
 The simple past tense is used for events that have happened in the past.
 The future simple tense is for events that will happen in the future.